 Because you will likely be in the classroom or library more often studying, having a double major might mean less time for outside interests and extracurricular activities.

 And sure, one goes to college to study.
 However, it can also serve as an important developmental moment in one’s life.

 Taking part in sports, clubs, or activities can help students learn and grow in different ways.
 It can help them connect with others and serve as a wonderful networking opportunity for future job interests.

-It’s critical for students to weigh their options and make sure they know what they will have to give up to go after a double major.
+It’s critical to weigh your options and make sure you know what you will have to give up to go after a double major.